 Commercial applicants must pass a law and business management exam and a specific trade examination (if required) with a minimum score of 70%.
 Applicants must provide previous work experience and 3 reference letters including 1 from a bank or financial institution.
-A reviewed financial statement stating the assets, liabilities and net worth of the applicant is required.
+A reviewed financial statement stating the assets, liabilities, and net worth of the applicant is required.
 Applicants for a major classification must show proof of a net worth of $50,000 and applicants for a specialty classification must show proof of a net worth of $20,000.
 Also required is a certificate of insurance showing current minimum insurance coverage of $300,000 per occurrence and $600,000 aggregate for general liability purposes.
 Additionally, an applicant must show proof of current workers' compensation coverage (if applicable).
 If applicant is a corporation, LLC or Limited Partnership, proof of good standing with the Mississippi Secretary of State must be provided.
 The application fee as well as the annual renewal fee for a commercial certificate of responsibility is $400.Residential applicants must provide a certificate of general liability insurance, but no minimum policy amount is required.
 An applicant must also show proof of current workers' compensation coverage (if applicable).
 If applicant is a corporation, LLC or Limited Partnership, proof of good standing with the Mississippi Secretary of State must be provided.
 The application fee for a residential license is $50 and the renewal fee is $100.
 Two hours of continuing education is required for renewal of all residential licenses issued after July 1, 2015 .

 Exam.